 \section{Introduction}

-Recent advances in video large language models (Video-LLMs) have shown impressive capabilities in question answering \citep{zhang2024video,wang2024videoagent,wang2025internvl3} and temporal grounding \citep{timechat,vtimellm,zeng2024timesuite,wang2025time}, and are stepping towards fine-grained and long-ranged reasoning \citep{zhang2024long,shen2024longvu, wang2025internvideo2,feng2025video}.
-However, most benchmarks \citep{mangalam2023egoschema,fu2024videomme,wu2024longvideobench,zhou2025mlvu} and methods assume a fixed or minimally varying viewpoint, \eg~third-person view (exo) videos, leaving open a critical question: \emph{can Video-LLMs achieve consistent temporal understanding across different camera perspectives?}
+Recent advances in video large language models (Video-LLMs) have shown impressive capabilities in question answering \cite{zhang2024video,wang2024videoagent,wang2025internvl3} and temporal grounding \cite{timechat,vtimellm,zeng2024timesuite,wang2025time}, and are stepping towards fine-grained and long-range reasoning \cite{zhang2024long,shen2024longvu, wang2025internvideo2,feng2025videor1}.
+However, most benchmarks \cite{mangalam2023egoschema,fu2024videomme,wu2024longvideobench,zhou2025mlvu} and methods assume a fixed or minimally varying viewpoint, \eg~third-person view (exo) videos.
+This begs a critical question: \emph{Do Video-LLMs achieve consistent temporal understanding across different camera perspectives?}

 Often, videos of the same event appear strikingly different when captured from different perspectives.
 A cooking demonstration filmed from a head-mounted camera (ego view) looks unlike a side-mounted tripod shot (exo view).
 Yet, the underlying temporal dynamics, such as cutting vegetables and stirring a pot, are identical.
 For humans, this view variation rarely impedes understanding; we easily track the sequence of actions and localize their temporal moments across viewpoints.
 This makes temporal reasoning particularly critical: while appearance cues can vary drastically with viewpoint, the temporal structure of events is invariant.
 Thus, evaluation of cross-view consistency is essential and can be effectively carried out through temporal understanding tasks; however, such capabilities remain largely underexplored in current \vllm.